formkiq/docs.formkiq.com/docs/getting-started/api-walkthrough.md

 ```

 :::note
-NOTE: The document tags are stored separate to the document.
+The document tags are stored separate to the document.
 You can use the APIs under the `Document Tags` to retrieve them.
 :::

 ## Update Document